Some of the best things to do in Toulon

 AGS Formule 1

-AGS (Automobiles Gonfaronnaises Sportives) Formule 1 ran a Formula 1 team from 1986 to 1991.
+AGS (Automobiles Gonfaronnaises Sportives) ran a Formula 1 team from 1986 to 1991.
 Now, the company offers driving courses available to racing fans.
-Car and racing fans can participate in several driving courses and feel the power of real Formula One cars.
+Fans can participate in several driving courses and feel the power of real Formula One cars.
 AGS offers half-day and full-day driving courses, allowing attendees to select their preferred open-wheel racecar.
-The driving courses take place at either the Circuit Paul Ricard or the Circuit du Luc-en-Provence.
-Each location offers attendees an exciting driving course with one of the most in-depth driving experiences in the south of France.

 Plages du Mourillon (Beaches of Mourillon)